pierrelefevre/ticketmaestro/README.md

 ![logo](./app/public/android-chrome-192x192.png)

-## Overview
+## Contract breakdown

-This smart protocol is intended to simulate a ticketing system.
-An owner can deploy a contract and create tickets for an event.
+This smart protocol is intended to simulate a ticketing system for an event such as the upcoming European Championship 2024 in football e.g. An owner can deploy a contract and create tickets for an event and checkin customers to an event.
 Customers can buy them for themselves or other people.
 A ticket owner can also return a ticket.

 This ticket sale project is based on Ethereum and build with Solidity.

-## Related work

-## Contract breakdown
+The EventTicket.sol file can be deployed in remix, but there is also the possibility to use MetaMask with the website https://ticket.app.cloud.cbh.kth.se/ which intends to simulate a ticket purchasing website.

 ## Concepts